edykim/edykim.com/content/en/posts/_archives/2017-01-01-add-keyboard-shortcut-for-disabling-trackpad-in-lubuntu.md

 fi
 ```

-I saved this file as `toggle-touchpad.sh` at user directory and changed the file
+I saved this file as `toggle-touchpad.sh` at the user directory and changed the file
 permission.
 I'm not sure the script is good enough so if you think this script
 can be upgraded, please leave a PR to the article.